mark-me/mark-me.github.io/_pages/tutorials/statistical-tests/statistical-tests-categorical.md

 The miserable p-value of .2491 tells us we can hold on to our hypothesis than 75% of our customers are male.
 Like with the Chi-squared test, you can access the p.value property if you store the _binom.test_ function's result in a variable.

 ## Two unrelated samples

+Two sample tests come in two flavors: unrelated and related samples.
+Unrelated sample tests can be used for analysing marketing tests; you apply some kind of marketing voodoo to two different groups of prospects/customers and you want to know which method was best.
+The related samples tests are used to determine whether there are differences before and after some kind of treatment.
+It is also useful when seeing when verifying the predictions of machine learning algorithms.

 ### Two sample Chi-Square test